APIs & Integration Strategy

 Level 4: Service-oriented Architectures

-In this level, the system architecture uses SOA principles, for example there are separation of concerns between Services Layer and Application Layer.
-When application layer usually relies to business and data storage capabilities, the services layer refers contract standardization, abstraction, composability, discovery etc.
+At this level, the system architecture uses SOA principles.
+For example, concerns are separated between the Services and Application Layer.
+When the application layer relies on business and data storage capabilities, the services layer refers to contract standardization, abstraction, composability, discovery, etc.

 The main characteristics of the system architecture are: